semond/golden-borders/README.md

 ## Border sizes

-We find the "golden ratio" in many places, including in theories for choosing a mat size.
+We find the “golden ratio” in many places, including in theories for choosing a mat size.

 To choose the dimensions of a mat, some people multiply the width and the height of the print by the golden ratio.
 Some think it adds way too much border.
 And for landscapes.. this causes the top border to be smaller than the size borders.